zxl1234567891111/AMImodel/README.md

 │   with outputs saved for downstream model training and testing.

-├── Model Training.ipynb
+├── Heatmap.ipynb
-│   Implements the training and evaluation of multiple machine learning │   models for acute myocardial infarction (AMI) diagnosis, including │   performance comparison across algorithms.
+│   Computes and visualizes the feature correlation matrix to assess │   inter-feature relationships.

 ├── SHAP.ipynb
 │   Conducts SHAP-based model interpretability analysis to quantify the